wildpow/Learning-JS/README.md

 Day one:

 Completed chapter 1 and 2 of Head First JavaScript Book.
-Pushed code for battleship example to get hub.
+Pushed code for battleship example to github.